cvazac/settle.js/README.md

 # settle.js
-identify the time when the images settles above a page
+identify the time when the images settles above the fold